São Paulo Metro P stock: History

 A repainted train for ViaMobilidade standards stopped at Santa Cruz station in October 2019.

 When the Line 5-Lilac extension officially began in 2011, the Metro company launched a bid for the acquisition of a new train fleet to supply the demand of the new branch, which the only operational stock, the F stock, would be unable to transport by itself.

-The deadlione for this bidding was stipulated in 2 years, as the line expansion was estimated for 2014 and the trains needed at least 2 months of tests to be considered safe enough.
+The deadline for this bidding was stipulated in 2 years, as the line expansion was estimated for 2014 and the trains needed at least 2 months of tests to be considered safe enough.
 However, the extension was only completed in 2019, the CBTC system installed only in 2017 and the trains, delivered on time, had to be parked in Capão Redondo and Jabaquara Yards (which needed adaptations due to the difference of the track gauge) and in the CAF factory in Hortolândia, as the expansion of Capão Redondo Yard hadn't been completed yet.

 It was only in 2017, with the instaling of the CBTC signalling that the fleet could finally begin operating, relieving the intense demand over the F stock, which was already beginning to show defects. (predicted by the Metro and one of the reasons for the acquisition of the P stock).
 In 2018, with the concession of Line 5 to ViaMobilidade, both stocks were transferred, receiving new adhesives and painting to reflect the change of the operators.